satya-arjunan/visocyteold/Plugins/GmshReader/README.md

 In this case, it is advised though to help cmake find the paths to the right version of the Gmsh library and include directory by setting CMAKE_PREFIX_PATH for instance.

-Loading the Visocyte Gmsh reader plugin:
+Loading the ParaView Gmsh reader plugin:
 ---------------------------------------

 First make sure that libgmsh.so will be found at runtime, this will be automatic if you have set a standard CMAKE_INSTALL_PREFIX for gmsh
 Alternativaly, you can set LD_LIBRARY_PATH to the directory containing libgmsh.so.

-Open up Visocyte, from the "Tools" menu, then choose "Manage Plugins".
+Open up ParaView, from the "Tools" menu, then choose "Manage Plugins".
 You should see "GmshReader" in the client/GUI and, if available, server panel.
 Selected it and click on "Load Selected".
 You may want to expand it and check the "Auto Load" box.